 How do you keep yourself going through a humpday?

 Music usually gets me through.
 Headphones on loud and my GIRLvsCANCER playlist.
 Exercise really helps me to zone out too.
-Getting some headspace in the day makes me lots more productive.
+Getting some headspace in the day makes me a lot more productive.
 When all else fails cuddles with my nephew does the trick!

 Biggest misconception about the job you do?

-That it's just posting pretty pictures to channels.
+That it’s just posting pretty pictures to channels.
 So much work goes into a successful Social Media program.
-Tone of voice and aesthetic to segmentation and paid posts.
-Everything is born form a strategy and framework that takes lots of work and time to test and perfect.
+Tone of voice and aesthetic, to segmentation and paid posts.
+Everything is born from a strategy and framework that takes lots of work and time to test and perfect.